Ayoub-etoullali/MeriSKILL-Internship/project 3/README.md

 In the HR Analytics project, we will explore various HR-related metrics, such as employee turnover, performance ratings, salary distribution, and more.
 We will conduct data preprocessing, analysis, and visualization to uncover patterns and trends in the HR data.

 ## Data Source
 The dataset for this project contains HR-related data, including information about employees, their performance, salaries, and other relevant HR metrics.
-The dataset is provided in [data.csv](data.csv).

 ## Tools Used
 - Python for data analysis